SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 4. Use a transcript generator and get your speech printed on paper.
 (Include all the words)
    - Cut off the unwanted words that do not add meaning
-   - Identify how many times you use "umms" , "you know", and repetitive words that we all have a habit of using
+   - Identify how many times you use "umms", "you know", and repetitive words that we all have a habit of using

 ::: info
 Tip: PowerPoint’s "Rehearse with Coach" will track these types of unwanted words.